quarkiverse/quarkus-openapi-generator/README.md

 quarkus.openapi-generator.codegen.spec.petstore_json.base-package=org.acme.openapi
 ```

+If a base package name is not provided, it will be used the default `org.openapi.quarkus.<filename>`.
+For example, `org.openapi.quarkus.petstore_json`.

 Note that the file name is used to configure the specific information for each spec.
 We follow the [Environment Variables Mapping Rules](https://github.com/eclipse/microprofile-config/blob/master/spec/src/main/asciidoc/configsources.asciidoc#environment-variables-mapping-rules) from Microprofile Configuration to sanitize the OpenAPI spec filename.
 Any non-alphabetic characters are replaced by an underscore `_`.

 Run `mvn compile` to generate your classes in `target/generated-sources/open-api-json` path: